-- 151. The almost 70-year long practice of not inquiring about citizenship on the Decennial Census has ensured that the Census Bureau has the best opportunity to achieve the constitutional mandate of a complete count of every person-both citizens and non-citizens-in the United States. - 3.
-Reliable Citizenship Data Gathered by the Census Bureau through Means Other than the Decennial Census Questionnaire - 152.
-Of course, the Census Bureau is able to gather citizenship data through surveys, but it does so separate and apart from the Decennial Census' actual enumeration of the population. - 153.
-Through the 2000 Decennial Census, the Census Bureau also used a second, "long form" questionnaire, which was sent to approximately one in six households, and which contained additional questions.
-From 1970 to 2000, one of the questions on the long form questionnaire concerned citizenship status. - discontinued.
+- 92. Through the 2000 Decennial Census, the Census Bureau also used a second, "long form" questionnaire, which was sent to approximately one in six households, and which contained additional questions.
+From 1970 to 2000, one of the questions on the long form questionnaire concerned citizenship status. - 93.
+Beginning in 2010, the long form Decennial Census questionnaire was discontinued.
 Its functions were replaced by the American Community Survey ("ACS"), which began operating in 2000 and was at full sample size for housing units in 2005, and for group quarters in 2006.
 The ACS is a yearly survey of approximately 2% of households across the United States (about 3.5 million).
 Unlike the Decennial Census, the ACS is not a hard count, but rather a sample that is used to generate statistical estimates, and which can be adjusted to correct for an undercount.
-Although the ACS survey is conducted annually, ACS data from individual years can also be aggregated in multi-year estimates (referred to as "3-year" or "5-year" estimates," depending on the number of years of data aggregated together) to produce greater levels of statistical precision for estimates concerning smaller geographical units.

-- 155. As the Census Bureau points out, the Decennial Census and ACS "serve different purposes."
-While the Decennial Census is intended to "provide an official count of the entire U.S. population to Congress," the ACS is intended to provide information on the social and economic needs of communities.24 - of more than 50 questions on the detailed 28-page ACS questionnaire.
+Although the ACS survey is conducted annually, ACS data from individual years can also be aggregated in multi-year estimates (referred to as "3-year" or "5-year" estimates," depending on the number of years of data aggregated together) to produce greater levels of statistical precision for estimates concerning smaller geographical units. - 94.
+As the Census Bureau points out, the Decennial Census and ACS "serve different purposes."
+While the Decennial Census is intended to "provide an official count of the entire U.S. population to Congress," the ACS is intended to provide information on the social and economic needs of communities. - 95.
+A question concerning citizenship status currently appears as among one of more than 50 questions on the detailed 28-page ACS questionnaire.
 The citizenship question that appears on the ACS is not a simple binary yes/no question.
 Rather, for U.S. citizens, it also asks more detailed information about a person's place of birth; and for some U.S. citizens, it also requests information about the citizenship status of their parents, and whether they became a U.S. citizen by naturalization.
 The ACS citizenship question appears as follows: